-When I began running, my enthusiasm got the best of me and training was done in fits and starts, with nagging injuries and bouts of exhaustion regularly sidelining me.
-But through research, trial and error, consistent reflection and improvement, and the guidance of a few incredible coaches, I learned how to run sustainably and successfully.
+When I began running, my enthusiasm got the best of me and training was done in fits and starts, sidelined by nagging injuries and bouts of exhaustion.
+But through research, trial and error, consistent reflection and improvement, and the guidance of a few incredible coaches, I learned how to train sustainably and successfully.
 (Being the fitness editor at Outside magazine for two years and picking the brains of the world’s smartest researchers didn’t hurt either.)
-Now I help athletes of all sorts—from elites to beginners, road warriors to mountain runners—maximize their potential.
+Now I help athletes of all sorts—from elites to beginners, road warriors to mountain runners—do the same: cultivate a healthy, positive mindset and become stronger, quicker, more confident runners.
 I have the unique perspective of someone who went from a relative novice to a competitive ultrarunner in a few years; I bring the breadth of this knowledge and experience to every relationship.
 There is no one-size-fits-all formula and I work with athletes individually, taking into account goals, experience, and lifestyle.

 Running isn’t the most important thing in the world, but when done well for the right reasons and in concert with the rest of your life, it has a way of making everything better.
 I’m here to help you achieve that—and hopefully race a bit faster in the process.